noamross/zero-dependency-problems/misc/stack-overflow-common-r-errors.md

 ```

 If you squint you might understand what these trigrams mean, but a better way to
-understand them is to look up a sample of functions from which they come.
+understand them is to look up a sample of error messages from which they come.

 ```r